 Before checking in to Facebook or Twitter, bring a conscious intention to the amount of time you are intending to spend engaging on social media.
 Notice the urge to keep checking and scrolling through the feed.
 Notice any emotions that arise as you experience other people’s lives.

 Notice your hands on the wheel.
 Feel your posture.
-Notice any tension in the body and actively relax the body.
+Notice any tension in your body and actively relax from the top of your head to your toes.
 Let your shoulders be soft, perhaps turn off the radio and be in silence.
 Notice any urges to use your phone.

 Tune in to the sensations of your body while exercising.
 Notice the kind of thoughts that arise when you are exerting yourself.
 Take a moment to be grateful for the capacity of your body to so miraculously function.